becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 An industrial robot is a complex mechatronic system that performs a repetitive task with great precision.

-There are a lot of industrial robot types, such as:
+There are some industrial robot types, such as:
  - 4DoF Robots (SCARA)
  - 6DoF Robots (Robot Arm)
- - Cartesian Robots
+ - AMRs (AGVs)

 In this project we will focus on the 6DoF Robot and we will try design one in terms of Kinematics, Dynamics, Control and 3D Design.